Appenzeller Cheese vs Wensleydale Cheese

 Appenzeller's texture can be described as "firm".
 Wensleydale's texture can be described as "firm and crumbly".

-Appenzeller Cheese has a piquant, tangy flavor.
-Wensleydale Cheese has a fresh, lemony tang flavor.
+Appenzeller Cheese has a piquant, tangy taste.
+Appenzeller's aroma can be described as "strong".
+Wensleydale Cheese has a fresh, lemony tang taste.

 Appearance and Aging